viernes, 16 de diciembre de 1988

 if every time I look at the sky

-If I told you that a child spoke to me yesterday,
+If I told you that yesterday a child spoke to me,

 I imagined kissing your red lips.

-I don't want to remember what I lost!
+I do not want to recall what I have lost!

 viernes, 5 de agosto de 1988